In-ovo sexing: Non-optical technologies

 The Dutch–German company Seleggt measures a substance that is a 'biomarker' for the sex through a small hole in the eggshell on day 9 after fertilisation.
-After extraction of the fluid from the fertilized egg, the presence of a female-specific hormone is tested using an DNA test.
+After extraction of the fluid from the fertilized egg, the presence of a female-specific hormone is tested using a DNA test.
 The test output indicates its presence: yellow a female during the absence of color a male, with a 99.5% accuracy rate.
 As of May 2019, Seleggt sexed one egg per second (3,600 an hour) and thus enabled 30,000 'no-kill' female chicks to hatch in Germany every week.
 The German Federal Ministry of Food and Agriculture (BMEL) has invested 5 million euros in the development of the Seleggt technology.